 benefits of situational crime prevention

-In recent years, in the United Kingdom and other industrialized countries, there has been a growing interest in the economic costs and benefits of efforts to prevent crime.
-Little is known, however, about the economic value of the principal strategies.
+BC Welsh and DP Farrington, Institute of Criminology, University of Cambridge.
 This paper reviews the costs and benefits of situational crime prevention.
 Thirteen situational crime prevention studies permitted the calculation of benefit to cost ratios.
 Current knowledge suggests that situational crime prevention can be an economically efficient strategy for the reduction of crime.